-Read the latest news from Les Turner ALS Center.
-The links below take you to articles where you can learn more about our faculty’s latest ALS disease research and discoveries at Northwestern Medicine.
+Read the latest news from the Les Turner ALS Center at Northwestern University Feinberg School of Medicine.
+The links below take you to articles where you can learn more about our members' latest achievements, awards and honors.

 Faculty, staff, students and trainees gathered for the ninth annual Les Turner Symposium on ALS and NeuroRepair, a one-day event highlighting the present and future of treating ALS.

 Evangelos Kiskinis, PhD, has received a New York Stem Cell Foundation – Robertson Investigator Award to study the origins of ALS and pediatric epilepsy.

 Two Northwestern University scientists have received a $3.1 million grant from the National Institute on Aging to collaborate and investigate drug therapies for amyotrophic lateral sclerosis (ALS).

 Northwestern scientists have discovered how certain genetic mutations can weaken protein “quality control,” identifying a pathway that may contribute to neurodegenerative diseases.

 The 8th Annual Les Turner Symposium brought together investigators, clinicians, patients and families to share the latest discoveries in ALS research, promote scientific collaboration and provide patient education.

 Robert Kalb is moving Northwestern’s Les Turner ALS Center forward.
 Read the story in Northwestern Medicine magazine.

 Basic Science conducted by investigators at Northwestern’s Les Turner ALS Center is building a foundation for future ALS care.

 Northwestern Medicine scientists used an innovative technique to measure electrical activity in ALS neurons, finding changes in excitability that indicated disease, according to a study published in Stem Cell Reports.